EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

 Who is not a good candidate for EMDR?

-Clients might not benefit from EMDR if they experienced their most recent trauma within a year ago, as the emotional connection to these memories may be so strong that revisiting them so soon could be difficult.
+Clients might not benefit from EMDR therapy if they experienced their most recent trauma within a year ago, as the emotional connection to these memories may be so strong that revisiting them so soon could be difficult.
 In addition, EMDR might not be recommended to those in active substance use or people experiencing psychosis or mania.

 What are the eight stages of EMDR?